alex-mitrevski/how-do-you-learn/README.md

 PyTorch is generally used for algorithms that are based on neural networks.

-The implementation are generally done for fun, so there is no guarantee that the algorithms are bug-free or implemented in an optimal way.
+The implementations are generally done for fun, so there is no guarantee that the algorithms are bug-free or implemented in an optimal way.